chowfi/Human-rDNA/README.md

 # Disease-Human-rRNA

-## Creating Reference Genome of one person
+## Creating reference genome of one person

 ### Problem